-- (d) Criteria.
-419 When conducting a disproportionate cost analysis under this subsection, use the following criteria to evaluate and compare the costs and benefits of each cleanup action alternative: - (i) Protectiveness.
-The degree to which the alternative protects human health and the environment, including vulnerable populations and overburdened communities.
-420 When assessing protectiveness, consider at least the following: - (A) The degree to which the alternative reduces existing risks; - (B) The time required for the alternative to reduce risks at the site and attain cleanup standards; - The on-site and offsite risks remaining after implementing the alternative; 421 and - (D) Improvement of the overall environmental quality; - (ii) Permanence.
-The degree to which the alternative permanently reduces the toxicity, mobility, or mass of, or exposure to, 422 hazardous substances, including: - (A) The adequacy of the alternative in destroying the hazardous substances; - (B) The reduction or elimination of hazardous substance releases and sources of releases; - (C) The degree of irreversibility of waste treatment process; and - (D) The characteristics and quantity of treatment residuals generated; - (iii) Effectiveness over the long term.
-The degree to which the alternative is likely to be effective over the long term, including for vulnerable populations and overburdened communities.
-423
+- (i) Protectiveness.
+The degree to which the alternative protects human health and the environment, including likely vulnerable populations and overburdened communities.
+When assessing protectiveness, consider at least the following: - (A) The degree to which the alternative reduces existing risks; - (B) The time required for the alternative to reduce risks at the site and attain cleanup standards; - (C) The on-site and offsite risks remaining after implementing the alternative; and - (D) Improvement of the overall environmental quality; - (ii) Permanence.
+The degree to which the alternative permanently reduces the toxicity, mobility, or mass of hazardous substances, including: - (A) The adequacy of the alternative in destroying the hazardous substances; - (B) The reduction or elimination of hazardous substance releases and sources of releases; - (C) The degree of irreversibility of waste treatment process; and - (D) The characteristics and quantity of treatment residuals generated; - (iii) Effectiveness over the long term.
+The degree to which the alternative is likely to be effective over the long term, including for likely vulnerable populations and overburdened communities. - (A) Factors.
+When assessing the long-term effectiveness of the alternative, consider at least the following: - (I) The degree of certainty that the alternative will be successful; - (II) The reliability of the alternative during the period of time hazardous substances are expected to remain on-site at concentrations that exceed cleanup levels; - (III) The resilience of the alternative to climate change impacts;